Graph-based Decentralized Task Allocation for Multi-Robot Target Localization: Problem Formulation

 \section{Problem Formulation}

-We define the problem of \textit{decentralized task allocation for target localization} as the assignment of one target from an observable set of targets to each agent based on its current observation, the proximity to the target and the environment information aggregated from its local neighbors.
-The location of the target forms the basis for collision-free trajectory prediction.
-We make modifications to the previous framework\cite{zhou2022graph} and extend it to a complex environment, with non-uniformly distributed obstacles in a heterogeneous robot setting.
-This problem is formulated as a sequential task allocation problem, which may be dynamically altered due to the presence of other bots in the vicinity.
-The goal is to localize more targets within certain steps or to consume less time localizing all the targets, by optimizing a certain task allocation strategy.
+\textbf{Decentralized task allocation for target localization} is defined as the assignment of one target from an observable set of targets to each robot based on its current observation, the proximity to the target, and the environment information aggregated from its local neighbors, defined by a radius graph.
+The location of the target is used for collision-free trajectory prediction.
+We extend the environment defined in \cite{zhou2022graph} to make it more complex by ensuring the distribution of obstacles within the environment is non-uniform in terms of concentration and inter-obstacle spacing.
+Furthermore, the system of robots within the environment is heterogeneous, comprising both aerial and ground robots.
+The problem is formulated as a sequential task allocation problem.
+The goal is to optimize the target allocation strategy in order to either localize more targets within a set number of steps or to reduce the time required to localize all the targets.